darkdarcool/ConsoleAssisterDocs-/pages/docs/comment/create-comment.md

 .createComment(message)
 ```

-This function is used to create a comment on a post.
+This function is used to reply to a comment with a comment.

 It takes in the *message* field.